 For HOTEL or MOTEL establishments needing to provide courtesy shuttle service for their guests arriving at Bradley International Airport, please complete an agreement application.

-Once you have completed the form, you may email it to Susan Giliberto at email@example.com; or fax it to her attention at (860) 386-8793; or mail it to: Connecticut Airport Authority, 334 Ella Grasso Turnpike, Suite 160, Windsor Locks, CT 06096, Attn: Susan Giliberto.
+Once you have completed the form, you may email it to Teddy Minch at firstname.lastname@example.org; or fax it to his attention at (860) 386-8793; or mail it to: Connecticut Airport Authority, 334 Ella Grasso Turnpike, Suite 160, Windsor Locks, CT 06096, Attn: Teddy Minch.

 The Off-Airport Hotel-Motel Courtesy Shuttle Vehicle Concession License Agreement grants your courtesy shuttle vehicles the right to pick up your arriving guests at Bradley International Airport.
 Courtesy shuttle vehicles utilize the inner roadway at the airport which is controlled by a computerized security gate called the Automated Vehicle Identification (AVI) system.
 The AVI gate access card provides access through the AVI gate.
 The AVI gate access card also provides access through another AVI gate for the parking area set aside for courtesy shuttle providers.
 This is where courtesy shuttle drivers park their shuttle vehicles to wait for arriving guests and coordinate pick up curbside along the inner roadway.
 A per-trip fee is assessed when the courtesy shuttle vehicle proceeds through the AVI gate at the inner roadway.